Maritime Work Is Dangerous. That Doesn't Excuse Accidents.

 Catastrophic maritime injuries include:

-These injuries are notable because they have lasting implications on the people who sustain them.
+These injuries are notable because they have lasting implications.
 The Jones Act can help injured workers recover lost wages, medical care, and other expenses.
 It can also help them stabilize their finances with compensation for the lost ability to work, the cost of future medical care, and pain and suffering caused by their accident.

 The best way to learn more about the Jones Act is to call our Louisiana maritime attorneys at (888) 493-1629.